jones58/right-to-city/README.md

   - I next had some issues using process.env., since this is a client side project.
 I solved this by looking through the [Vite docs](https://vitejs.dev/guide/env-and-mode), and finding that I needed to use `import.meta.env` to get the environment variables from the .env file, as well as prefacing variable names with `VITE_`.

 - Used Google Lighthouse to check and improve accessibility:

   - Starting on a score of 96, I improved this by adding titles for the map iframe within the location component.
 I added `aria-title="map showing the location of the festival"` to the iframe.
   - Improved SEO by adding a meta description to the site.

+- Used the WCAG Contrast checker extension to check the contrast of colours on the site.
+The only issues were with the embedded Google map, for which there is a "view larger map" option for those who need it.

 ## How to run it: